-Technology executives in medium and large companies—especially companies who have been around a while and whose core business is not technology itself—often face a daunting landscape.
-Unless you are one of the few tech execs that have built a large organization from the ground up, or you work for an ultra-modern tech shop, you've probably inherited a “work in progress” or been given a mandate for a significant IT transformation.
-It may have been the reason you were hired.
+Unless you are one of the few tech execs that have build a large organization from the ground up, you've probably inherited a “work in progress,” or been given a mandate for a significant IT transformation.
+It may even have been the reason you were hired.

-So you've got to do something credible with AI, and time is running out.
-Your head is spinning with new tech concepts and acronyms from your recent journey...
+You have to do something credible with AI, and time is running out.

 - Build your AI capability exclusively in-house.
 This option is appealing because you know you will need this capability in the long-term, but the problem is time.
 You had a hard enough time finding a single data scientist; you'll also need data engineers and expertise in AI ops, tools, and infrastructure.